kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/RunTensorflowJobUsingHelperScript.md

                         overwrite the one specified in input spec file --user                Specify user name if it is different from $USER (e.g. kinit user)
+  --gpu                 Number of GPU devices needed per component.
+Default is 0.
   --domain              Cluster domain name, which should be same as
                         hadoop.registry.dns.domain-name in yarn-site.xml,
                         required for distributed Tensorflow